Uno Attack

 Uno Attack (called Uno Extreme in Germany; stylized as UNO Attack) is one of many variations on the popular Mattel card game Uno.
 It includes 112 (106 in the later versions) cards as well as a mechanical card launcher.
 It was released in 1998 with production overseen by Jeffrey Breslow.

 The main difference between Uno Attack and the original Uno is that instead of drawing cards, players press a button on the card launcher, which shoots out a random number of cards at random times.

 Mechanical card launcher

 Uno Attack comes with a special mechanical card launcher that runs on 3 C batteries.
 The card shooter contains a receptacle where the deck of cards is placed, and a button on the front, known as the "Launcher Button".
 When the rules call for a player to "Hit" the card shooter, the player presses the button on the card shooter.
 An electronic chime sounds, and a random number of cards shoot out.
 There are times where the cards won't shoot out when one presses the button.

-Differences to Original Uno
+Differences from original Uno

 In Uno Attack, there are a number of differences to the original card game.

 The gameplay differences are as follows: